farathshba/Getting-Started-With-Terraform/Exercise 01/README.md

+# Sample Terraform Exercise 01
-##This is a sample Terraform script to create a FREE EC2 instance running on the AWS
+## Let's create a FREE EC2 instance running on the AWS